lf-/gankra.github.io/blah/rust-btree-case/index.md

     /// `Found` will be yielded with the matching index.
 If it fails to find an exact match,
     /// `GoDown` will be yielded with the index of the subtree the key must lie in. pub fn search(&self, key: &K) -> SearchResult {
-        // FIXME(Gankro): Tune when to search linear or binary based on B (and maybe K/V).
+        // FIXME(Gankra): Tune when to search linear or binary based on B (and maybe K/V).
         // For the B configured as of this writing (B = 6), binary search was *singnificantly*
         // worse for uints.
         self.search_linear(key)